JDK-93/react-coincap-viewer/README.md

-# React Simple Crypto Viewer
+# React: Simple Crypto Viewer

 Frontend to consume the free API provided by [Coincap](https://coincap.io/), consult and display relevant information about the first 20 cryptocurrencies in the ranking of said page.
 It was developed with React using `create-react-app`, functional components, the useReducer and useEffect Hooks and basic custom Hooks for handling fetch requests.